bhbdev/bhbdev-com/content/resume.md

     </aside>
     <section class="res-highlights">

-- Developed and maintained numerous websites and applications mostly in LAMP enviroments.
-(Linux/Apache/MySQL/PHP).
-Organizations including: DollarTree Direct, Towne Bank, Beach Ford and over 100 more.
+- Developed and maintained websites and applications primarily in LAMP environments for clients including DollarTree Direct, Towne Bank, and Beach Ford, and over 100 more.

-- Mentored junior developers, wrote design documents and time estimates.
+- Mentored junior developers, wrote design documents, and created time estimates.

-- Provided technical expertise on web design practices, standards.
+- Provided technical expertise in web design practices and standards.

-- Built UI in Java Swing for software to control a robotic CD burner and printer for the US Navy’s Second Fleet, enabling them to securely move files out of their office
+- Designed a Java Swing UI for software managing a robotic CD burner and printer for the US Navy’s Second Fleet, enabling secure file transfers.

     </section>
   </article>